kumahq/kuma-website/docs/docs/1.2.3/policies/virtual-outbound.md

       port: 1800
 ```

-A virtual outbound with definition:
+and a virtual outbound with this definition:

 ```yaml
 type: VirtualOutbound